dschrempf/blog/hugo/content/About.md

 for example, by attending conferences.
 I am also proficient in writing publications (17 papers published in renowned scientific journals).

-Please contact me if you want to hire me!
+I am available for hire!
+Please [download my resume](/2022-11-09-CV-Schrempf-Dominik.pdf) and feel free to contact me!